-We all our favorites: our 1987 Suzuki has been with me since childhood.
-From the cabin, to the farm, to plowing snow, to pulling trailers, to super-low diff lock its arguably the most reliable and best ATV ever made.
+We all have our favorites: our 1987 Suzuki has been a childhood favorite and with our family since childhood.
+From the cabin, to the farm, to plowing snow, to pulling trailers, to super-low diff lock — its arguably the most reliable and best ATV ever made.
 No chains.
 No belts.
 Well loved.

 A goal is to make this a resource to keep these machines alive.
 More to come with specific tips, facts, and information specific to the: